 Massachusetts Health Connector Plans: Massachusetts Health Connector Plans are designed for employees who are not eligible for benefits through the Group Insurance Commission (GIC) or who need interim coverage while waiting for their GIC coverage to commence.
 The Health Connector offers plans from many of Massachusett’s major insurance carriers and each carrier offers at least three coverage options that offer varying benefit levels and premiums to meet your needs.
 To enroll in one of these programs visit www.mahealthconnector.org or call 1-877-623-6765 to compare the options.

 COBRA: Some new employees may be eligible for COBRA coverage from their previous employer to cover this gap.
-Please contact the Benefits Office at your previous employer to request this coverage.
+Your prior Benefits Department or health insurance carrier should send you the COBRA application.

 back to top